Chenowth Advanced Light Strike Vehicle: Features

 Chenowth Racing Products revealed in October 1996 that they had developed a "third-generation high-performance surveillance, light strike and reconnaissance vehicle", which they named the Advanced Light Strike Vehicle (ALSV).
 Based on its predecessor, the Chenowth Light Strike Vehicle (LSV), the ALSV could carry two, three or four personnel.
 An all-terrain vehicle, the ALSV is powered by a 160-horsepower diesel engine produced by Porsche, and is equipped with four-wheel drive functionality as well as power steering.
 A version powered by a gasoline engine has also been produced.

 An ALSV can be transported in a CH-47 Chinook or CH-53 Sea Stallion transport helicopter.
 Three can be carried in a C-130 Hercules transport, while two can be carried for para-dropping.
 The crew are covered only by an upper frame of tubular bars, although light armor can be added.
 The ALSV weighs 3500 lb, and has a length of 161 in and a width of 83 in.
 It is 79 in in height, and has a ride height of 16 in.
 The ALSV can accelerate from 0 to 30 mph in 4 seconds, and is capable of negotiating up to 75% gradients and 50% side slopes.

 Armament

-The main weapons station, which is positioned to the rear of the vehicle, is capable of traversing 360 degrees and can accommodate either a M2 Browning machine gun or a Mk 19 grenade launcher.
-Light machine guns and portable anti-tank weapons may be carried as secondary armament.
+The main weapons station, which is positioned to the rear of the vehicle, is capable of traversing 360 degrees and can accommodate either a M2 Browning heavy machine gun or a Mk 19 grenade launcher.
+Light machine guns and portable anti-armor weapons like the M136 AT4 may be carried as secondary armament.
 The weapons platforms can be remote controlled and feature gun stabilizing, allowing accurate fire while on the move.